 Together, the core courses are aimed at systematically developing key skills related to general learning outcomes, including the abilities to think critically (e.g., construct a thesis, supported by appropriate arguments and evidence), write and communicate effectively, synthesize current knowledge, and test novel hypotheses.

 To ensure that majors are exposed to the breadth of psychological science, they must also complete two courses in the cognitive/experimental/biological areas of psychology as well as two courses in the developmental/health/social/clinical areas of psychology.

 Majors should complete Research Methods before taking laboratory courses numbered 335 or above or courses numbered 380 or above.
-Concurrent enrollment in PSYC 170 or MATH 107 (Statistics) with PSYC 280 (Research Methods I) is preferred.
-Alternatively, PSYC 170 or MATH 107 (Statistics) may be taken prior to Research Methods I.
+Concurrent enrollment in STAT 107 (Principles of Statistics) with PSYC 280 (Research Methods I) is preferred.
+Alternatively, STAT 107 (Principles of Statistics) may be taken prior to Research Methods I.